VALESKA HAGENEY, CURATOR AND WRITER

 Structures and views of cities, memories and atmospheres of certain spaces are the main themes Carla Mercedes Hihn´s installations are based on.
 She creates transparent images that interact with each other and with the space creating multiple levels of perception.
 People entering the space become part of the artwork.

 SARA HOFFMANN, ARTIST AND CURATOR

-Hoffmann studied Photography in Essen (Folkwang University) and Amsterdam (Rietveld Academy) and Media & Fine Arts at the Academy of Media Arts Cologne.
+Sara Hoffmann studied Photography at Folkwang University Essen, Rietveld Academy Amsterdam and Media & Fine Arts at the Academy of Media Arts Cologne.
 Inspired by her surroundings and every day life she develops artworks concerning social and political issues.
 Her installations, drawings, videos and photographs have been exhibited for example at Kunsthalle Düsseldorf, Videonale Bonn, European Media Art Festival Osnabrück, Sammlung Philara Düsseldorf, Museum Kunstpalast Düsseldorf, Folkwang Museum Essen, de Brakke Grond Amsterdam and FotoK Vienna.
-Recently she was Artistic Director in project space Matjö – Raum für Kunst in Cologne.

 STEFANIE IPPENDORF, ART EDUCATOR, AUTHOR, CURATOR